String-induced vacuum decay and its gravitational wave signatures: Thin-wall limit of strings and bounces

 \subsection{Cosmic string}

-Cosmic strings are topological defects similar to domain walls or monopoles, arising when the vacuum manifold $\mathcal{M}$ supports non-contractible loops.\footnote{In more technical terms, the first homotopy group of the (true or false) vacuum manifold must be non-trivial, i.e.\ $\pi_1(\mathcal{M}) \neq 0$.} In the case of a complex scalar field with $U(1)$ symmetry, the field picks up a non-vanishing expectation value $|\phi| \simeq v_f/\sqrt{2}$ outside the string core, corresponding in Fig.~\ref{fig:V} either to the global (dashed line) or the local (solid line) minimum.
+Cosmic strings are topological defects, similar to domain walls or monopoles, that form when the vacuum manifold $\mathcal{M}$ admits non-contractible loops.\footnote{More formally, this requires a non-trivial first homotopy group of the (true or false) vacuum manifold, $\pi_1(\mathcal{M}) \neq 0$.} In field theory, a canonical realization is provided by a complex scalar field with a spontaneously broken $U(1)$ symmetry~\cite{Nielsen:1973cs}.
+Away from the string core, the field acquires a nonzero expectation value, $|\phi|\simeq v_f/\sqrt{2}$.
+In terms of the scalar field potential introduced above, this corresponds to either the global (dashed) or local (solid) minimum in Fig.~\ref{fig:V}.
 As mentioned before, in this work we are mostly interested in the latter, metastable case.
 As its defining property, the cosmic string has a non-vanishing winding number $n$ associated with its complex phase.
 Correspondingly, the (straight) cosmic string can be expressed as $\phi \simeq (v_f/\sqrt{2}) e^{in\theta}$ sufficiently far away from the string core.
 Here, we adopted cylindrical coordinates $x^{\mu} = (t,\rs,\theta,z)$, where $\theta$ denotes the polar angle and $\rs = \sqrt{x^2 + y^2}$ the radial distance from the string core at $r=0$.
 The $z$-axis is aligned with the string.
 Cosmic strings are topological solitons which cannot be continuously ``un-winded''.
 In this work, we will assume that the string tension $\mu_s$ is small such that we can neglect its gravitational back-reaction.
 In particular, taking into account the string's deficit angle of order $8 \pi\, G \,\mu_s \ll 1$ would not alter the results of this work significantly.

 In its ground state the string profile has a cylindrical $O(2)$ symmetry.
 We make the static ansatz

 We further decompose \beq \phi(x) = \frac{f(\rs)}{\sqrt{2}}e^{i \theta n}\,, \eeq where the function $f(\rs)$ denotes the radial string profile.
 Inserting the ansatz into \eqref{eq:Lagrangian}, we obtain